mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 61
+Upto page 63
-Drawing the Dendrogram
+To generate the image, go to your Python session and enter: